parrt/msds501/notes/combinations.md

 *while sequence<sub>i</sub> is not e and index<n*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;let index be index + 1<br>
 *if index==n: index = -1* (*we fell off the end of sequence*)

+**Exercise**: Alter one of the pseudocode loops so that it finds the last element not the first.
+Hint: you just have to change the loop conditions.